-In the last decade, major cloud storage such as Amazon S3[1] and Windows Azure Storage[2] have upgrade their service from running in separate data centers to different data centers and different geographic regions.
-Compare to single datacenter structure, running service in multiple data centers require more resource management functions such as resource allocation, deployment, migration, etc.
+In the last decade, major cloud storage such as Amazon S3 [1] and Windows Azure Storage [2] have upgrade their service from running in separate datacenters to different data centers and different geographic regions.
+Compared to a single datacenter structure, running services in multiple data centers require a multitude of more resource management functions, such as, resource allocation, deployment, and migration.

 An important feature of cloud storage is the ability to store and provide access to an immense amount of storage.
-Amazon S3 currently has a few hundred petabytes of raw storage in production, and it also has a few hundred more petabytes of raw storage based on customer demand.
-A modern cloud storage architecture could be divided into three layers: storage service, metadata service, and front-end layer. (see Figure 1)
+Amazon S3 currently has a few hundred petabytes of raw storage in production, and it also has a few hundred more petabytes of raw storage based on customer demand [21].
+Modern cloud storage architecture could be divided into three layers: storage service, metadata service, and front-end layer (Fig. 1).